Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: Introduction

 Properly incorporating data into solution bounds is the most crucial part of the analysis at open boundaries.
 In a series of articles, Nordstr\"{o}m~\cite{nordstrom2022nonlinear,nordstrom2023nonlinear,nordstrom2025open,nordstrom2025linear} examined skew-symmetric formulations and applied a non-linear energy method to bound the solution with data under minimal assumptions.
 This nonlinear energy analysis identified nonlinear characteristic-type variables.
 Nonlinearly stable boundary conditions were weakly imposed by penalizing the incoming (nonlinear) characteristic with appropriately scaled data.

-Here, we derive and prove a condition on numerical boundary fluxes for inflow-outflow boundaries that ensures that the mathematical entropy rate is bounded solely by boundary data.
+Here, we derive and prove a condition on numerical boundary fluxes for inflow-outflow boundaries that ensures that the mathematical entropy rate is bounded solely by boundary data \revOne{without additional assumptions on solution quantities}.
 We then derive explicit examples of such flux functions that satisfy these conditions for the Burgers equation and for the shallow water equations, for which entropy boundedness is also energy stability.
 Finally, we present numerical examples using a DGSEM that show that standard flux functions may work, but can fail, whereas the new fluxes do not.